Last Updated in February 2026

 - Dishwasher-safe components for easy cleanup

-Step 2: Understand Motor Power & What Wattage Really Means
+Blender Motor Power & Wattage Explained

 While wattage is often the most prominently advertised specification, it doesn’t tell the complete story about blender performance.
 Let’s decode what these numbers actually mean for your blending experience.